fullstorydev/fullstory-babel-plugin-annotate-react/CONTRIBUTING.md

 If you then still feel the need to ask a question and need clarification, we recommend:

-- Create a new [GitHub issue](https://github.com/fullstorydev/fullstory-babel-plugin-annotate-react/issues/new?template=ask_a_question.md) with our ask a question template.
+- Creating a new [GitHub issue](https://github.com/fullstorydev/fullstory-babel-plugin-annotate-react/issues/new?template=ask_a_question.md) with our ask a question template.
-	- Alternatively, you can submitting your questions to our [Community](https://community.fullstory.com/).
+	- Alternatively, you can submit your questions to our [Community](https://community.fullstory.com/).
 - Please provide as much context as you can about what you're running into.
 - Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant to your issue.